Patrick J. Wolf

 OverviewAI-generated summary

-Patrick J. Wolf is Distinguished Professor of Education Policy and the 21st Century Endowed Chair in School Choice in the Department of Education Reform at the University of Arkansas College of Education and Health Professions.
-His research program focuses on education policy, with a particular emphasis on school choice initiatives.
-As the principal investigator of the School Choice Demonstration Project, Wolf has led significant longitudinal evaluations of school voucher programs in Washington, D.C., Milwaukee, Wisconsin, and Louisiana.
+Patrick J. Wolf is Distinguished Professor of Education Policy and the 21st Century Endowed Chair in School Choice at the University of Arkansas College of Education and Health Professions.
+His research program centers on education policy, with a specific focus on school choice initiatives.
+He has led or is leading major longitudinal evaluations of school voucher programs in Washington, D.C., Milwaukee, Wisconsin, and Louisiana.

-Wolf's research endeavors have secured 34 research grants and contracts totaling nearly $22 million.
-He has authored, co-authored, or co-edited four books and over 150 journal articles, book chapters, and policy reports.
-His scholarly work addresses school choice, civic values, special education, public management, and campaign finance.
-His work on school choice is accessible through the School Choice Demonstration Project website.
-He holds an h-index of 30, with 264 total publications and 3,090 citations, and has been recognized as a highly cited researcher.
+Dr. Wolf's work has been supported by 34 research grants and contracts totaling nearly $22 million.
+He has authored or co-authored four books and over 150 journal articles, book chapters, and policy reports.
+His publications cover topics including school choice, civic values, special education, public management, and campaign finance.
+Scholarship metrics for Dr. Wolf include an h-index of 30, with over 3,100 total citations across more than 260 publications.
+He is recognized as a high-impact, highly cited researcher and leads a research group focused on his areas of expertise.
+He previously held academic positions at Columbia and Georgetown University.

 Metrics